nataliafajardochaves/portfolio/README.md

 # Data Analyst
-6+ years working in data analytics and business intelligence for marketing paired with consultancy experience across various industries.
+6+ years working in data analytics and business intelligence for marketing and operations paired with consultancy experience across various industries.

 👩🏻‍💻 Data manipulation and analysis with Python, SQL and Excel.
 📊 Data visualization and storytelling using Tableau, Power BI, and Looker Studio.